AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## Yomi (黄泉, 'Dying Land')

 The place for the dead, for spirits who have expended the time they had.
 The depths of this realm extend beneath Utsushiyo and Kimyōkai, as a macabre, decaying version of the worlds above.
 The Myōjin Yōzanagi-sama attempted to seal away the path to Yomi with a massive boulder, but the connection still seeps through at places associated with death, such as swamps, crypts, and graves.
 People often avoid these places for fear that they might be dragged down to the depths of Yomi themselves, so they have been reclaimed by the moss and decay.
-The dead find their afterlife here a meditative purgatory, with no judgement taken on the actions of one's life, but travellers who find themselves here might consider Yomi as a place of disorienting horrors.
+The dead find their afterlife here a meditative purgatory, with no judgement taken on the actions of one's life, but travelers who find themselves here might consider Yomi as a place of disorienting horrors.
 A select few Yōkai are native to Yomi, and they are charged with preserving and protecting the realm, though some take it upon themselves to sneak away to Utsushiyo and bring fear to the living.
 The Myōjin Inzanami-sama descended here from Kumonoue after she decided that her work was done.

 {{position:relative,top:35px,left:100px,margin-bottom:-30px